Briefing

 Pupil mental health: anxiety

-This session is part of a set of training sessions on pupil mental health.
-We recommend you start with our session on deepening understanding of pupil mental health, then deliver the sessions on specific issues.
-The other specific issues we have training sessions on are:
+This session is part of a set of staff resources on pupil mental health.
+We recommend you start with our session on understanding pupil mental health and wellbeing.
+The other specific issues we have training sessions/resources on include:

 Learning objectives